Moscow High School

 Moscow High School (MHS) is a four-year public high school in Moscow, Idaho, United States.
 The flagship school of the Moscow School District serves grades 9–12.
-Since 2013, Erik Perryman has served as principal with Brett Clevenger serving as vice.
-The school's second vice principal, Lance Abendroth, passed away in 2022.
+Since 2013, Erik Perryman has served as principal.
 MHS colors are red, black, and white, and the mascot is a bear.

+The school district (which serves as the high school's attendance boundary) includes Moscow and Viola.
+On the Palouse in north central Idaho, Moscow is the home of the University of Idaho.